 I doubt if anyone still needs me to tell them to buy Twin Spica, but just in case, I’ll shout it far and wide.

-I haven’t got my own copy of volume four yet (for shame, Melinda, shame!) but here’s what I had to say about volume three:
+I haven’t got my own copy of volume four yet (for shame, MJ, shame!) but here’s what I had to say about volume three:

 I’ve already named this as my favorite new series this year, so my expectations were pretty high, but this volume managed to exceed them anyway.